header shadow

 chemex-step-2

-Chemex - Step 2
+Chemex Instructions - Step 2

 Insert Chemex filter and position fold so that it faces the front of the Chemex.